Using higher-order contracts to model session types: Introduction

-} Three private sessions $s,p, b$ are created and the positive endpoints are distributed to the \prfont{store}, \prfont{bank}, and \prfont{boyf} respectively.
-One possible script for the new customer $\prfont{girlf}$ is as follows: \begin{enumerate}[(i)] \item send credential to \prfont{store}: send id on session $s^-$ \item \textbf{delegate} choice of commodity to \prfont{boyf}: send session $b^-$ on session $s^-$ \item await \textbf{delegation} from \prfont{boyf} to arrange payment: receive session $s^-$ back on session $b^-$. \end{enumerate} Thus the session type $S_b$ at which the boyfriend uses the session end $b^+$ must countenance both the reception and transmission of session ends, rather than simply data.
+Here we model a scenario in which a girlfriend opens a connection to a store, lets her boyfriend choose a commodity, and then pays for the present.
+Three private sessions $s,p, b$ are created and the positive endpoints are distributed to the \prfont{store}, \prfont{bank}, and \prfont{boyf} respectively.
+One possible script for the new customer $\prfont{girlf}$ is as follows: \begin{enumerate}[label=(\roman*)] \item send credential to \prfont{store}: send id on session $s^-$ \item \textbf{delegate} choice of commodity to \prfont{boyf}: send session $b^-$ on session $s^-$ \item await \textbf{delegation} from \prfont{boyf} to arrange payment: receive session $s^-$ back on session $b^-$. \end{enumerate} Thus the session type $S_b$ at which the boyfriend uses the session end $b^+$ must countenance both the reception and transmission of session ends, rather than simply data.
 In this case we can take $S_b$ to be the higher-order session type

-where in turn $T_1$ is the session type $\choice{\gt{l_1}\as \sinp{\gt{Addr}}\e }$ and $T_2 $ must allow \prfont{girlf} to arrange payment through the \prfont{bank}. \leaveout{As we will see} This in turn means that $T_2$ is a higher-order session type as payment will involve the transmission of the payment session $p$.
+where in turn $T_1$ is the session type $\choice{\gt{l}_1 \as \sinp{\gt{Addr}}\e }$ and $T_2 $ must allow \prfont{girlf} to arrange payment through the \prfont{bank}. \leaveout{As we will see} This in turn means that $T_2$ is a higher-order session type as payment will involve the transmission of the payment session $p$.

-The combination of delegation and recursion leads to processes with complicated behaviour which in turn puts further strain on the system of session types.
+The combination of delegation and recursion leads to processes with complicated behaviour which in turn puts further strain on the system of session types. \begin{exa}\name{Everlasting generation of finite sessions} \\Consider the process $P$ defined as follows,